Cleverific

 • Bain & Company also found that apparel shoppers spend 67% more per order after shopping with a company for 30 months or more

 Yet most brands still allocate 80%+ of their budget to acquisition.
 PRO doesn't replace that investment—it multiplies the return on it.
-Every dollar spent acquiring a customer generates more revenue when you have a PRO system capturing post-purchase value and driving repeat purchases through the flywheel effect.

 The Business Case: With CAC up 222% since 2013 and 72% of customers never returning after first purchase, brands can no longer rely on acquisition alone.
 PRO captures more value from existing orders (increasing AOV 25-50%) while building repeat purchase flywheels that reduce effective CAC over time.

-• High Engagement Window: Customers are actively engaged immediately after purchase—checking confirmation emails, tracking orders, and thinking about their purchase
+• High engagement window: Customers are actively engaged immediately after purchase—checking confirmation emails, tracking orders, and thinking about their purchase

-• Higher Conversion Rates: Existing customers convert at 60-70% vs 5-20% for new prospects, with 9x higher conversion likelihood according to Adobe Digital Index
+• Higher conversion rates: Existing customers convert at 60-70% vs 5-20% for new prospects, with 9x higher conversion likelihood according to Adobe Digital Index

-• Increased AOV & Customer Lifetime Value: PRO mechanisms boost both immediate order value and long-term repeat purchase behavior
+• Increased AOV & customer lifetime value: PRO mechanisms boost both immediate order value and long-term repeat purchase behavior

-• Lower Effective CAC: Additional revenue from existing customers amortizes acquisition costs across multiple purchases
+• Lower effective CAC: Additional revenue from existing customers amortizes acquisition costs across multiple purchases

-• Brand Advocacy: Positive post-purchase experiences turn one-time buyers into brand advocates
+• Brand advocacy: Positive post-purchase experiences turn one-time buyers into brand advocates

 Quick Start: The four pillars of PRO—Smart Upsells (order editing, free shipping thresholds), Retention Mechanisms (gift cards, win-backs), Data-Driven Personalization (behavioral triggers), and Seamless Experience (self-service, friction reduction).
 Each pillar captures revenue at a different stage of the customer journey.